pbellon/hexgon-map/README.md

       -> Thanks ThreeJS for the wonderful lib
       -> Thanks Red Blob games for the algorithms
       -> Thanks ToneJS (if we use it)

+## General game rules

+- a tile is either owned or not
+- when owned a tile has a strength, this strength make the tile less likely to be disowned and will require additional click to be owned by someone else.
+- this strength is a virtual attribute that is not stored directly
+- instead the only counter that is stored is the "damage" one,
+  - it can be increased when a user click on a tile it does not own
+  - it can be decreased when a user click on a tile it owns
+  - it will be reset to 0 when a tile owner changes
+  - it's used to calculate a tile strength => strengh = number of contiguous tiles owned by user - damage
+  - when this compute strength reach 0, the tile changes of owner

 ## Resources